Skip to content

 Many CSV libraries come with built-in support for mapping CSV records to Java beans.
 While this is a convenient feature, the reflection-based approach used by most libraries comes with a heavy performance penalty, which contradicts FastCSV’s design goal of being fast.

-Thanks to Java stream mapping, FastCSV can provide a similar feature without sacrificing performance.
+Thanks to Java stream mapping, FastCSV can provide similar functionality without sacrificing performance.

 Example